 Shortness of breath can be caused due to a reason as harmless as a blocked nose but if you feel shortness of breath when you are not exerting or when you are lying down, it may be something serious.
-The causes can be asthma, chronic bronchitis, pneumonia etc. If you are gasping for air and if breathing seems very difficult it can be also be a clot in the lung or even problems with heart!
+The causes can be asthma, chronic bronchitis, pneumonia, etc. If you are gasping for air and if breathing seems very difficult it can also be a clot in the lung or even problems with the heart!

 7. Numbness in One Side of Your Body

 Feeling numb in one side of the body is nothing to joke about.
 But remember that this numbness is different than your arm falling asleep when you sleep on one side.
-Numbness in one part of the body especially on the face may be due to transient ischemic attack or TIA.
-TIA is known as ‘mini stroke’ and goes away without harm but you need to take it seriously because it is one of the warning signals of stroke and 20% patients get a stroke attack within 90 days of getting TIA.
+Numbness in one part of the body especially on the face may be due to a transient ischemic attack or TIA.
+TIA is known as ‘mini stroke’ and goes away without harm but you need to take it seriously because it is one of the warning signals of stroke and 20% of patients get a stroke attack within 90 days of getting TIA.

 8. Frequent Fevers

-Fevers are nothing to worry about most of the time, as it means the body’s defense system is fighting an infection but when you have a low grade fever (over 102 F) for a long time or have a high temperature (104 F), you need to see a doctor.
+Fevers are nothing to worry about most of the time, as it means the body’s defense system is fighting an infection but when you have a low-grade fever (over 102 F) for a long time or have a high temperature (104 F), you need to see a doctor.

-Persistent fevers can be due to a hidden infection or urinary tract infections, tuberculosis and even lymphomas or tumor of the lymph nodes.
+Persistent fevers can be due to a hidden infection or urinary tract infections, tuberculosis, and even lymphomas or tumor of the lymph nodes.

 9. Blood in the Urine or Stool

-Blood in the urine can be due to harmless reasons but should be taken seriously; it can be due to kidney cancers, bladder cancer and even kidney failure.
+Blood in the urine can be due to harmless reasons but should be taken seriously; it can be due to kidney cancers, bladder cancer, and even kidney failure.
 A burning sensation during passing urine generally however only means urinary tract infection which can be solved easily.